-12. Membership
+12. Membership and Designation

-There shall be approximately 35 members of the DAC, who shall be appointed by the Chairman of the Commission in consultation with appropriate Commission staff.
+There shall be approximately 39 members of the DAC, who shall be appointed by the Chairwoman of the Commission in consultation with appropriate Commission staff.
 Members will be appointed either as Representatives or as Special Government Employees, as necessary.
 Members will represent a wide variety of entities with interests in disability access issues that are within the purview of the Commission.
-Members will include representatives of organizations and other entities representing people with disabilities, including people who are blind or visually impaired, people who are deaf or hard of hearing, people with cognitive disabilities, people with multiple disabilities, including those who are deafblind, and people with speech disabilities.
+Members will include representatives of organizations and other entities representing people with disabilities, which may include people who are blind or visually impaired, people who are deaf or hard of hearing, people with cognitive disabilities, people with multiple disabilities, including those who are deafblind, and people with speech disabilities.
 Members may also include representatives of state or local governments and industry and, if serving as Special Government Employees, individuals with significant expertise regarding the issues to be addressed by the DAC.
-Together, these members will be selected to represent a balance of viewpoints that are necessary to address effectively the issues to be considered by the DAC.
-Members should be prepared to attend at least three meetings per year of the DAC, and are also expected to participate regularly in the deliberations of at least one subcommittee.
+Members may also include ex officio, nonvoting federal government representatives.
+Together, these members will be selected to represent a balance of viewpoints that are necessary to effectively address the issues to be considered by the DAC.
+Members should be prepared to attend at least three meetings per year of the DAC and are also expected to participate regularly in the deliberations of at least one subcommittee.
 Members will have an initial and continuing obligation to disclose any interests in, or connections to, persons or entities who are or will be regulated by, or who have interests before, the Commission.